Back

 The SQL code generated by LLMs is often not optimized for scale.
 It may neglect key spatial performance practices such as spatial indexing (ST_CLUSTERKMEANS, ST_CLUSTERDBSCAN, or GEOGRAPHY_INDEX in Snowflake), filtering early in joins, or minimizing computation over large bounding boxes.
 This can result in slow-running queries that don’t scale across millions of rows, hindering production use in high-throughput environments.

-• Cost Efficiency and Query Optimization
+• Cost and query optimization

 Key Takeaways